yczhangsjtu/yczhangsjtu.github.io/index.md

 # Yuncong Zhang's Homepage

-I am Currently a Ph.D. student at SJTU in China.
+I am a ZK researcher and engineer in Scroll Foundation.
 My reseach focuses on zkSNARKs, ZKVMs, all sorts of succinct arguments, and cryptographic tools in Blockchains, and so on.

 ## Experience